 - The main motion.
 The main motion is the one that puts forward a decision for consideration.
-A main motion might be: "I move that Council create a five-member committee to plan and put on an annual fundraiser." - The motion to amend.
-A motion to amend seeks to retain the basic motion on the floor, but to modify it in some way.
-A vote on a motion to amend should occur before the vote on the main motion.
-If the motion to amend passes then the vote should be taken on the main motion as amended.
-If the motion to amend does not pass, then the un-amended main motion as originally stated remains before Council.
-If a Councilor wants to change the main motion that is under discussion, he or she should move to amend it.
-A motion to amend might be: "I move that we amend the motion to have a 10-member committee."
+A main motion might be: "I move that Council create a five-member committee to plan and put on an annual fundraiser." - The friendly amendment.
+A friendly amendment seeks to amend a motion under debate in a manner acceptable to the motioner and the seconder.
+A friendly amendment cannot be proposed by the motioner or seconder.
+If the proposed amendment is accepted by the motioner and the seconder then the motion under debate is amended as proposed - The substitute motion.
+A substitute motion seeks to throw out the basic motion on the floor, and substitute a new and different motion for it.
+A vote on a motion to substitute should occur before the vote on the main motion.
+If the motion to substitute passes then, and only then, should a vote be taken on the substance of the substitute motion.
+If the motion to ATTACSIMBESTITUTE does not pass, then the main motion as originally stated remains before Council.
+If a Councilor wants to completely to completely.

+put a new motion before Council, he or she would make a substitute motion.
+A substitute motion might be: "I move to substitute the main motion before Council with a motion to cancel the annual fundraiser this year."